When to Roll Out the Paint. In some cases, paints or epoxy coatings are the right choice for concrete floors.

 Whether a floor is new or old, coated or uncoated, preparation should be a priority.

-“To achieve the best adhesion, always remove any coating and contaminants from the surface,” advises Steve Revnew, director of marketing for The Sherwin-Williams Co.
+“To achieve the best adhesion, always remove any coating and contaminants from the surface,” advises Steve Revnew.
+Revnew is the director of marketing for The Sherwin-Williams Co.
 “The No. 1 reason for coating failure on concrete floors is poor surface preparation.
 Be sure to follow the manufacturer’s guidelines.”

 Jeff Spillane, senior marketing manager for Benjamin Moore Paints, says if the floor is currently coated and the coating is sound and in good condition, it isn’t always necessary to remove it.
-Sometimes, all that’s required is a good cleaning and deglossing.
+Sometimes, the only requirement is a good cleaning and deglossing.

 There are many cleaners on the market that work well in this department, including the standard tri-sodium phosphate.
 For some basements, Golich says, vacuuming the entire surface, using a wet mop to pick up dust and treating dirty spots is all that’s necessary before coating.